wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-hpcpack-cluster-headnode.md

 <properties
- pageTitle="Create an HPC Pack head node in an Azure VM | Microsoft Azure" description="Learn how to use the Azure portal and the classic deployment model to create a Microsoft HPC Pack head node in an Azure VM." services="virtual-machines" documentationCenter="" authors="dlepow"
+ pageTitle="Create an HPC Pack head node in an Azure VM | Windows Azure" description="Learn how to use the Azure Management Portal and the classic deployment model to create a Microsoft HPC Pack head node in an Azure VM." services="virtual-machines" documentationCenter="" authors="dlepow"